Invesco S&P 500 Quality ETF (SPHQ) Probability Analysis

 Probability analysis extracts the risk-neutral probability distribution implied by option prices.
 It shows the market-implied likelihood of the underlying reaching various price levels by expiration.

-Invesco S&P 500 Quality ETF (SPHQ) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $17.25B, listed on AMEX, carrying a beta of 0.84 to the broader market.
-The Invesco S&P 500 Quality ETF (Fund) is based on the S&P 500 Quality Index (Index). public since 2005-12-06.
+Invesco S&P 500 Quality ETF (SPHQ) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $20.14B, listed on AMEX, carrying a beta of 0.81 to the broader market.
+The Invesco S&P 500 Quality ETF (referred to as the Fund) is designed to replicate the investment performance of the S&P 500 Quality Index. public since 2005-12-06.

 Spot Price